kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 By the end of this talk, developers should be able to:

-- Access and manipulate a MongoDb database from a javascript program by using Mongoose
+- Access and manipulate a MongoDB database from a Javascript program by using Mongoose
 - Combine multiple Mongoose operations by using Javascript Promises
-- Validate data for storage in MongoDb by setting up Mongoose validations
+- Validate data for storage in MongoDB by setting up Mongoose validations

 ## Preparation